Tala tank: Threats

 The tank has survived several calamities since construction.
+The typical structure of the tank responded poorly to horizontal loading (wind, cyclones and earthquakes).
 In 1934, it survived the 8.0 magnitude Nepal–India earthquake.
 Another potential threat to the reservoir was the 2020 Cyclone Amphan, a Super Cyclonic Storm and one of the strongest storms to impact the area, since the 1999 Odisha cyclone.
 KMC and Jadavpur University (JU) experts and engineers assessed the risk and devised a precautionary plan to save the tank from toppling.
 They suggested half-filling all four of the tank's chambers until the cyclone had passed and cutting the water supply from the reservoir to maintain the weight balance against high-velocity winds and gusts, because the tank is supported by columns with no anchorage.
 The super cyclone did not damage the reservoir.

 During the Second World War, the reservoir, along with the Howrah Bridge and Kolkata Port, was under constant threat of Japanese aerial bombings on Calcutta.
 The British were worried about this because it was the city's biggest reservoir.
 To prevent it from being bombed, it is said that grass was planted on top of the tank so it resembled an open field from above.
 Tala tank also endured bomb scares during the India-Pakistan Wars of 1947–1948 and 1965.
 At the time of the 1964 East Pakistan riots rumours spread that the tank had been poisoned by the Muslims.
 Out of fear, people in the city started carrying soda bottles, instead of water.
 A poison scare resurfaced in February 2011, when then Railway Minister Mamata Banerjee alleged that CPM party men might add poison to the tank and Palta waterworks.
 Central Industrial Security Force personnel were assigned to guard the tank as a security measure.